Esri/arcgis-maps-sdk-unity-samples/README.md

 * ArcGISMaps SDK for Unity
 * A VR Headset and the necessary software to run through Desktop Mode

+### Setting Up the XR Sample Project
+Once you are ready, please open the XR Sample Project.
+Once open you will need to add the ArcGIS Maps SDK for Unity Plugin.
+You may do so through the Unity Asset Store, or from the ArcGIS Developer hub.
+In addition to the Maps SDK, you will also need to import the ArcGIS Maps SDK Samples.
+This can be found within the package manager under the ArcGIS Maps SDK Package.
+You will also need to import the samples for the XR Hands Package and the Samples called 'Starter Assets' and  'XR Hands Demo' from the XR Interaction Toolkit Package.

 ## Features
 * [Building Filter](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/sample_project/Assets/SampleViewer/Samples/BuildingFilter) - Explore a building scene layer by toggling the visibility of different attributes.
 * [Feature service REST API](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/sample_project/Assets/SampleViewer/Samples/FeatureLayer) - See how to query a feature service to create game objects in Unity located at real-world positions.